Botcopy/docs/docs/advanced/handover.md

 Here are the steps that proxy should follow:

-1. You receive a webhook call when Botcopy detects a specific context in dialogflow response, and when Botcopy bot is paused and user writes a message.
+1. You receive a webhook call when Botcopy detects the context/session parameter of `bcHumanHandover`, your bot is paused and the end-user sends a message.
-2. You can interact with the chat user with a `message`, `channel_update`, and `agent_typing`.
+2. You can interact with the end-user through `message`, `channel_update`, and `agent_typing`.
 3. You will handle the socket towards the chosen ITSM tool.

 ## Setup in the Botcopy Portal

 The handover integration is set for each individual Botcopy bot on its Connect page in the Portal.
-You may set the webhook URL, set contexts which will trigger the handover, and enable the storing of message history.
-This is also where you generate an access token to view your message history, and set an access token so the requests can authenticate with your webhook.
+You may set the webhook URL, set a context/session parameter of `bcHumanHandover` which will trigger the handover, and enable the storing of message history.
+This is also where you generate your `organization access token` to view your message history, and set a `bot access token` so the requests can authenticate with your webhook.

-**Please note:** Access tokens created to view message history may only be saved once.
+**Please note:** The `organization access token` created to view message history will only display once.
 If you lose this token, you must generate a new one.

 Per request, Botcopy can ensure the message history complies with GDPR by storing conversations in our database and send the chat history on the initial webhook call.